xangma/vscode_remote_slurm/README.md

 - The defined host in the ssh config must not be using Control Sockets.

 ### How I have been able to get this working:
+## Linux/macOS
 - Put the ssh_wrapper.sh script somewhere.
 - Make sure it's executable: `chmod +x ssh_wrapper.sh`
 - Change vscode to run this instead of your default ssh binary (ctrl + shift + p -> Remote-SSH: Settings -> Remote.SSH: Path: `/full/path/to/ssh_wrapper.sh`)
+- Create a host entry in your ssh_config (example below) with a RemoteCommand detailing your resources.
+- Hope it works?

+## Windows
+- Put the ssh_wrapper.ps1 script somewhere.
+- Put that location in the ssh.bat file (the default location is currently set to be ~\ssh_wrapper.ps1 in the ssh.bat file)
+- Change vscode to run ssh.bat instead of your default ssh binary (ctrl + shift + p -> Remote-SSH: Settings -> Remote.SSH: Path: `/full/path/to/ssh.bat`)
 - Create a host entry in your ssh_config (example below) with a RemoteCommand detailing your resources.
 - Hope it works?